pulp/pulp-ui/README.md

 and open http://localhost:8002/ :tada: :)

 If your API listens elsewhere, you can use `API_PROXY=http://elsewhere:12345 npm run start` instead.
+Do note that the server at `elsewhere` has to be configured to allow CORS requests for `localhost` (where UI actually listens); using something like `changeOrigin` is out of scope for pulp-ui, and breaks pulp API URLs (because the domains are based on the Origin header).
+Do NOT use webpack proxy in production.

 ## Misc